How to Play Rummy - A Complete Detailed Guide on Rummy Rules

 Significance of Jokers in Rummy

-This card has a joker printed on it and can be used to form an impure sequence or a set.
+A printed joker has a picture of a joker printed on it and can be used to form an impure sequence or a set.

 A wild joker is picked randomly at the beginning of a game.
 The wild joker can also be used to form an impure sequence or a set.